The Best Companies for Sports Sponsorship

 In Edmonton, Alberta, Canada, their racing facility is called Castrol Raceway in a sweet naming rights deal.
 The lubricant manufacturer sponsors NASCAR’s D.J.
 Kennington in the NASCAR Cup Series and the NASCAR Canadian Tire.
 Castrol also sponsors Rick Kelly of Australia’s Kelly Racing as well as the Australian racing team Tickford Racing.

-Outside of motorsports, Castrol has dabbled in sponsorships in such sports as English football, rugby, cricket, and American football, but the company is really known for its motorsports partnerships anymore.
+Outside of motorsports, Castrol has dabbled in sponsorships in such sports as English football, rugby, cricket, and American football, but the company is really known for its motorsports partnerships, primarily.

 Conclusion

 With nearly a dozen great companies on this list, your sports team has plenty of avenues to pursue sponsorship.
-Compiling a list of target sponsors though is just the beginning!
+Compiling a list of target sponsors, though, is just the beginning!

 You’ll need to issue your audience survey if you haven’t already done so, then gather your assets and evaluate them.
 Once your sponsorship package is put together, you can begin looking for common contacts in one of the above sponsorship companies.
-Finally, you can reach out and have meetings that could earn you the sponsorship deal.

 If you need help with the above, check out my free training called How to Grow Your Sponsorship Program.
 It will undoubtedly come in handy!